joshuagarity/basis-data-export/README.md

-### Update
+# Update / Closed Down
-Forked from: https://github.com/btroia/basis-data-export.
 Project closed down due to Intel purchasing Basis and closing down all device support, data, etc. I did receive a nice shout out on the original fork read me though.
 So that's a win.

 # Basis Data Export